 You have the right cage for your new buddy, so now it’s time to make a house a real home.

-Start with hamster bedding, otherwise known as substrate to make your hamster feel secure and cosy.
+Start with hamster bedding, otherwise known as a substrate to make your hamster feel secure and cosy.
 The other purpose of the bedding is its ability to absorb hamster pee.
 Be mindful that some materials are harmful to hamsters – pine and cedar shavings, for example, can cause breathing problems.
 It’s wise to stay clear of any scented bedding.
 Hamster-friendly wood shavings and shredded loo paper is a decent base combo and there are lots of commercial options.
 Opt for quality products that are low in chemical additives and control ammonia odors.

 Otherwise known as nest boxes.
 They provide your hamster with a place of retreat, somewhere to snuggle down or hide, just as their wild cousins would behave.
 Breeds vary in temperament, and some of the dwarf varieties can be very nervous – a hamster house is important to their general well-being.
 You’ll find no shortage of commercial options but DIY is fine if you want to get creative.

-Hamsters are hyperactive so will need plenty of mental and physical stimulation to maintain good health.
+Hamsters are hyperactive and will need plenty of mental and physical stimulation to maintain good health.
 Accessories in line with natural hamster behaviors – they love digging and burrowing so providing tunnels are a good solution.
 Tunnels come in all shapes, angles and sizes and these can be added onto standalone cages.

 Think about structures that are good for hiding and anything that encourages your hamster to burrow.
 There are many options for toys on the market.